gianlacasella/StaticsTrussSolver/README.md

 * **Purple-like**: between compression and traction
 * **Blue**: traction

-Notice that **in the console log the program generates a solution vector, which includes all the bars/connections and the reactions over the truss supports**.
+Also, **in the console log the program generates a solution vector, which includes all the bars/connections and the reactions over the truss supports**.

 ## Getting started